 Goal 2a: Water Boards staff and leadership reflect the diversity of California.

+CHALLENGE: Greater diversity provides many benefits, including broader perspectives, more innovation, improved collaboration, and relatability to all the communities the Water Boards serve.
+To make decisions that equitably benefit Black, Indigenous, and people of color communities, the Water Boards must include and value more Black, Indigenous, and people of color staff and leadership in decision-making.
+In 2020, the Water Boards developed the Immediate Action Plan for Advancing Workforce Diversity which focuses on the following key goals: 1) Require hiring panels to have expertise on implicit bias or racial equity, 2) Include a diversity statement in job advertisements, 3) Establish model diversity interview questions, 4) Target recruitment efforts.
+As part of the targeted recruitment efforts, a list of over 40 science and engineering multicultural organizations was developed and have been incorporated as part of ongoing recruitment outreach.
+In addition, DAS requires hiring panelists and supervisors to take implicit bias training that equips them to recognize and address biases that could potentially affect hiring decisions.

-CHALLENGE: To make decisions that equitably benefit Black, Indigenous, and people of color communities, the Water Boards must include and value Black, Indigenous, and people of color staff and leadership in decision-making. the Water Boards’ workforce generally does not reflect the racial composition of California.
-United States Census Bureau data collected via the 2019 American Community Survey (ACS) show that 37% of California’s population is white, yet the Water Boards’ workforce census data from 2020 show that 57% of the Water Boards’ workforce and 69% of the Water Boards’ management is white.
-Similarly, the 2019 ACS data show that 63% of California’s population comprises Black, Indigenous, and people of color, compared to only 43% of the Water Boards’ workforce and 31% of the Water Boards’ management.
-When the Water Boards recruit, promote, and retain a diverse workforce, they are better able to understand and connect with the BIPOC communities they serve and improve their customer service and response.
-When a racial equity lens is applied internally, it will ensure the Water Boards has a diverse workforce that can advance their outward facing environmental justice work.
+However, the Water Boards’ workforce still does not reflect the racial composition of California.
+United States Census Bureau data collected via the 2019 American Community Survey show that 37% of California’s population is white, yet the Water Boards’ workforce census data from 2020 show that 57% of the Water Boards’ workforce and 69% of the Water Boards’ management is white.
+Similarly, the 2019 American Community Survey data show that 63% of California’s population comprises Black, Indigenous, and people of color, compared to only 43% of the Water Boards’ workforce and 31% of the Water Boards’ management.
+As the Water Boards broaden the recruitment, promotion, and retention of a diverse workforce, they are better able to understand and connect with the BIPOC communities they serve, improve customer service and response, and advance their outward facing racial equity and environmental justice work.